akbc-conference/2020/pages/virtual-details.md

 ## Zoom

 [Zoom](https://zoom.us/) is a video conferencing software, with apps available for [desktops, phones, tablets](https://zoom.us/download), and even an in-browser client.
 If you are an attendee, you will see links to the Zoom meetings on the respective pages (workshops, papers, speakers, etc.).
-It is possible you are already using Zoom, you should be able to join meetings without any other authentication.
+If you are already using Zoom, you should be able to join meetings without any other authentication.

 If you are joining an interactive session, please be mindful that, unless you mute yourself or switch off your camera, everyone else can see and hear you.
 Please be courteous.